 So know what you’re getting into up front.
 Ask yourself these questions about the units you’re interested in.

 • How often do I need to empty the dirt receptacle?

-• What’s involved in cleaning the filter? (hint: go with a self cleaning filter)
+• What’s involved in cleaning or replacing the filter?

 • How much dirty work’s involved in maintaining the unit?

-• Do I need proprietary filters and bags?
+• Do I need proprietary filters and/or bags?

 4. Always, Always, Always Go For High Quality over Saving a Little Money.
 Always.

 We hope the message is clear.
 A vacuum system is an investment in your home.
 A good one can actually increase resale value a bit.
 So be willing to spend a couple hundred dollars more to get a high quality power unit.
 We've seen "cheap" units fail in as little as 2 years, while quality units can last 10, 12, even 20 years, depending on usage.